bogdan9898/flaskvel/docs/rules.md

 ## not_regex:*pattern*
 - The field under validation must not match the given regular expression.

-- **Note**: When using the `regex` / `not_regex` patterns, it may be necessary to specify rules in an array instead of using pipe delimiters, especially if the regular expression contains a pipe character.
+!> When using the `regex` / `not_regex` patterns, it may be necessary to specify rules in an array instead of using pipe delimiters, especially if the regular expression contains a pipe character.

 ## nullable
 - The field under validation may be `None`.
 This is particularly useful when validating primitive such as strings and integers that can contain `None` values.